Flux159/uhttp/README.md

 ```

 #### Example: Sending a file
 A common use case for POSTing data is to send a file to your server (like an image or video file). uhttp makes that easy by allowing you to specify a progress callback with your POST request.
 Note that this example uses Xhr2, which is not supported by IE8.
 Check [caniuse](http://caniuse.com/#feat=xhr2) for more information on browser compatibility.
-For a full example, see the example in /test/testupload.html
+For a full example, see the example in /test/testupload.html.
+Note that this example will only work in browsers (nodejs does not support FormData objects, however, it may be possible to use [this](https://github.com/felixge/node-form-data) library - this has not been tested w/ uhttp however).

 ```javascript